[Lynx

 The Skroderiders are also brilliant.
 A slow-moving plant that uses an external mobility and memory assist package (the skrode).

 Then there's the Net of a Million Lies, otherwise known as Usenet in space.
 The cost of intergalactic links, plus the language and cultural translation issues, even make it make sense.
 Without those excuses, I wonder how we can justify some of the beings that post to our Usenet?
-I do think there's some confusion over whether cultures, governments, companies, or individuals post.
-I guess it's supposed to be all of the above, but mostly those that can affort the cost.
+The have all of cultures, governments, companies, and individuals posting.
+It's expensive, but some from many categories can afford the cost.
 And remember, "Death to vermin".

 [dd-b] [dd-b's books] [book log] [RSS] [sf] [mystery] [childhood] [nonfiction]